-Nyon is a cultural city on the shores of Lake Geneva whose history is closely linked to that of the lake.
-To pay tribute to "their" Lake Geneva, Nyon has dedicated a very extensive museum to it.
-Nature, culture, science: all aspects of the largest Western European Lake are represented in the Lake Geneva Museum.
+Located on the shores of Lake Geneva, Nyon is a city of culture, whose history is closely linked to that of the lake.
+To pay homage to Lake Geneva, Nyon is devoting a very comprehensive museum to it.
+Nature, culture, science: all aspects of the largest lake in Western Europe are covered at the Musée du Léman.

-Five aquariums represent typical biotopes of Lake Geneva: from the shores throughout the depths of the lake.
+Five aquariums present typical biotopes of Lake Geneva: from the shore to the deep sea.

-The upper floor is dedicated to the Piccard family, whose first tourist submarine was invented by Auguste Piccard and commissioned in 1964 during the National Exhibition in Lausanne.
-The exhibition also shows other incredible masterpieces by the Piccard family, whether in the deep sea or in the stratosphere.
+A space is dedicated to the Piccard family, for whom Auguste invented the first tourist submarine in Lake Geneva, commissioned in 1964 during the National Exhibition in Lausanne.
+The exhibition also presents the incredible exploits under the sea or in the stratosphere of the Piccard adventurers.

-The Pass is valid for 1 year from the first day of use.
+The Pass remains valid for one year from the first visit.

 - CHF 8.-